Mott metal-insulator transitions in pressurized layered trichalcogenides

-{\it Discussion and Summary.} Our findings suggest a relation between lattice structure and orbital degrees of freedom in the edge-sharing octahedral geometry, which are commonly found in many vdW-layered chalcogenides and layered oxides.
-Specifically, in materials with edge-sharing octahedra, transition metal ions with an open $t_{\rm 2g}$ shell will give rise to strong intermetallic covalency resulting in enhanced electron-lattice coupling and lattice distortions, as recently suggested~\cite{Streltsov2016} and experimentally observed~\cite{Veiga2017,Hermann2018}.
-On the other hand, an open $e_{\rm g}$ shell, which can give rise to various interesting electronic and magnetic properties strongly coupled to the lattice in corner-shared perovskite systems~\cite{RNOPD,RNOreview,Mizokawa2000PRB,Millis1996,Millis1998}, does not induce a strong electron-lattice coupling in these edge-shared geometries.
-Such insight can be utilized to devise enhanced structural, electronic and magnetic responses, thus providing a pathway to design principles for engineering functional correlated materials in these chalcogen-based compounds.

-In summary, we report a first theoretical study of the Mott MIT induced by external pressure in strongly correlated layered vdW materials.
-The electronic bandwidth-controlled Mott transition in NiPS$_3$ and NiPSe$_3$ found in this study is especially deserving of further investigation for possible utilization in ultrafast resistivity switching in electronic and spintronic devices.
-The nature of Mott phases in other metal trisulfides, such as FePS$_3$~\cite{JGPark2016} or CoPS$_3$~\cite{WIldes2017JPCM}, are also of great interest because of their partially filled $t_{\rm 2g}$ shells even under ambient conditions.
+{\it Summary.} We report a theoretical study of the Mott MIT induced by external pressure in strongly correlated layered vdW materials.
+We comment that the Mott phases in other metal trisulfides, such as FePS$_3$~\cite{JGPark2016b} or CoPS$_3$~\cite{WIldes2017JPCM}, are also of great interest because of their partially filled $t_{\rm 2g}$ shells even under ambient conditions.
 Overall, this family of vdW-layered transition metal trichalcogenides can be an excellent platform for the study of strong electron correlations and their cooperation with spin and lattice degrees of freedom.

-{\it Acknowledgments:} We thank Janice L. Musfeldt and Sang-Wook Cheong for helpful discussions.
-The work was supported by NSF DMREF grant DMR-1629059.

 {S\arabic{figure}}